risen372/portainer/README.md

 Massive collection of portainer containers for personal server use, from various places accross the web.
 I have no clue what works or does not, but will remove anything I find that does not work.
+There will be duplicates at the moment plans to slim down later.

 Credits: